ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Statistics is built on data, yet data are often treated as objective facts
+&nbsp;     Statistics begins with data, but many mistakes happen before analysis even starts.

-&nbsp;     rather than recorded observations.
+&nbsp;     People often treat data as “the truth” rather than a limited record created by

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     When data are assumed to perfectly reflect reality, their limitations

-&nbsp;     are ignored and conclusions become overstated.
+&nbsp;     measurement, logging, and decisions about what to capture.

 &nbsp;   </p>